smfields/smfields.github.io/Shuffle.md

 My solution to this problem comes in two phases.

 **Phase 1:**
-In phase 1 I'll be using a hand crafted algorithm that attempts to address some of the most common errors people make when entering song or artist names.
+Phase 1 uses a hand crafted algorithm that attempts to address some of the most common errors people make when entering song or artist names.
 This includes handling things like simple misspellings, but it also includes stripping out unnecessary information such as the "- 1990 Remaster" from the above example.

 This is done using a text cleaning function to remove the unnecessary information from the correct string, then using a string similarity function to calculate the similarity between the guess and the now cleaned correct string.